mkolodii/Portfolio/README.md

 Included are:

+A portfolio file with 4 select projects that can also be found below.
+The projects found within the Portfolio.pdf are: Campfire Use case, campfire SOP, Amp Process Description, and "See Also" Submission Guidelines

 Basic guidelines for creating SOP content

 A process description showcasing how to purchase a bass amplifier from Fender.com